 Without warning, he chirped at me and jumped off the counter.

 I caught him just before he hit the floor.
-He felt fragile like a frog — warm and soft with loose, smooth skin over teeny tiny bones.
-I stroked his sides and his tiny little legs, winced at the sharpness of his adorable little claws, and discovered an outline of wings still hidden under the skin of his ridged back.
+He felt fragile like a frog—warm and soft with loose, smooth skin over teeny tiny bones.
+I stroked his sides and his tiny little legs, winced at the sharpness of his adorable little claws, and discovered an outline of wings hidden under the skin of his ridged back.

 He looked at me warmly, leaned into my touch, and then puked fire all over my boots.

 It wasn’t controlled.
 There was no distance achieved, just a messy splash of liquid flame straight down.
-I whooped and danced backwards, throwing magic in a mad attempt to prevent my toes melting, or the floor melting, since this was a rental and I really wanted my security deposit back.
+I whooped and danced backward, throwing magic in a mad attempt to prevent my toes melting, or the floor melting, since this was a rental and I wanted my security deposit back.